 Leave the Friendly Village.
 Attentions of the natives at our departure.
 Stop to divide our provisions.
 Begin to ascend the mountains.
 Circumstances of the ascent.
 Journey continued.
 Arrive at the place from whence we set out by land.
 Meet with Indians there.
 Find the canoe, and all the other articles in a state of perfect security and preservation.
-Means employed to compel the restoration of articles which were ofterwards stolen.
+Means employed to compet the restoration of articles which were afterwards stolen.
 Proceed on our homeward-bound voyage.
 Some account of the natives on the river.
 The canoe is run on a rock, &c.
 Circumstances of the voyage.
 Enter the Peace River.
 Statement of courses.
 Continue our route.
 Circumstances of it.
 Proceed onwards in a small canoe, with an Indian, to the lower fort, leaving the rest of the people to follow me.
 Arrive at Fort Chepewyan.
 The voyage concluded.

-July, AT eleven in the morning we left this place, which I called Friendly Village, accompanied by every man belonging to it, who attended us about a mile, when we took a cordial leave of them; and if we might judge from appearances, they parted from us with regret.
+Which I called Friendly Village, accompanied by every man belonging to it, who attended us about a mile, when we took a cordial leave of them; and if we might judge from appearances, they parted from us with regret.

 In a short time we halted, to make a division of our fish, and each man had about twenty pounds weight of it, except Mr. Mackay and myself, who were content with shorter allowance, that we might have less weight to carry.
 We had also a little flour, and some pemmican.
-Having completed this arrangement with all possible expedition, we proceeded onwards, the ground rising gradually, as we When we were clear of the wood, continued our route. we saw the mountain towering above, and apparently of impracticable ascent.
-We soon came to the fork of the river, which was at the foot of the precipice, where the ford was three feet deep, and very rapid.
+Having completed this arrangement with all possible expedition, we proceeded onwards, the ground rising gradually, as we continued our route.
+When we were clear of the wood, we saw the mountain towering above, and apparently of impracticable We soon came to the fork of the river, which was at the foot of the precipice, where the ford was three feet deep, and very rapid.
 Our young Indian, though much recovered, was still too weak to cross the water, and with some difficulty I carried him over on my back.